agb32/cosmadoc/docs/source/modules.md

 If you are unsure what a good combination of modules is for a specific software tool, please ask cosma-support, or view the code pages.

+The `module save` and `restore` commands are good ways of quickly swapping between favourite module environments.